oh-balcony/oh-raspi/README.md

 This is part of the [Oh, Balcony!](http://oh-balcony.github.io/) project.

-The software allows the control of one or multiple pumps (to pump water from a water tank), valves (to control the flow of water through a system of water hoses), soil moisture sensors (for measuring whether plants should be watered) and water level sensors (for measuring the water level in the tank).
+The software allows the control of one or multiple pumps (to pump water from a water tank), valves (to control the flow of water through a system of water hoses), soil moisture sensors (for measuring whether plants should be watered) and water level sensors (for measuring the water level in a water tank).

 ## Prerequisites